-To renew an APNs certificate, perform the same steps you would if you were creating a certificate.
-Then, see the Apple Push Certificates Portal.
-From that page, upload the new certificate.
+To renew an APNs certificate, perform the steps to create a certificate, then go to the Apple Push Certificates Portal.
+Use that portal to upload the new certificate.
 After logging on, your existing certificate or a certificate imported from your previous Apple Developers account appears.

-On the Certificates Portal, the only difference when renewing the certificate is that you click Renew.
+In the Certificates Portal, the only difference when renewing the certificate is that you click Renew.
 You must have a developer account with the Certificates Portal to access the site.
 To renew your certificate, use the same organization name and Apple ID.

 To determine when your APNs certificate expires, in the Endpoint Management console, go to Settings > Certificates.
-If the certificate is expired, however, do not revoke the certificate.
+If the certificate expires, do not revoke it.

 In your browser, go to Endpoint Management Tools.
 Then, click Request push notification certificate signature.

 In the dialog box, navigate to the CSR, click Open, and click Sign.